ppkds/dotfiles/README.md

 dotfiles for quick configuration & portability

-Includes useful handy scripts in /handystuff
+Includes useful scripts in /handystuff